-With Spring in full swing and as the weather heats up, November is the month to get out and about and discover all the amazing natural attractions in the Grampians.
+As we head into summer and the weather heats up, December is the month to get out and about and discover all the amazing natural attractions in the Grampians.
 That can be thirsty work however so what better way to explore the region, make merry and experience some good old-fashioned country hospitality than to make a craft beer tasting trail of it?
 Check out some of the Grampians region’s ale-swilling hot spots…

 Established in 2017, Pomonal Estate owners, Adam and Pep Atchison welcome you to their new winery, microbrewery and cider house.
 With a stunning backdrop of the Grampians National Park, stop-in here on your journey west and enjoy a selection of regional wines, handcrafted ciders AND chat to brewmaster Adam who proudly produces small batch beer on site making only 50L at a time – it doesn’t get fresher than that!

 On tap they have their own Pomonal Pale Ale, a Pomonal Estate exclusive, as well as Red Duck from Ballarat.
 With local produce platters, light lunches and spectacular Grampians views this is a must on any posh “pub crawl”.